 Azelaic Acid Alternatives

-Hydroquinone, a known skin-lightener, is able to treat hyperpigmentation and melasma, but would have to be combined with other ingredients in order to manage rosacea or acne.
+Hydroquinone, a known skin-lightening agent, can successfully treat hyperpigmentation and melasma, but would need to be combined with other medications in order to manage rosacea or acne.

-Azelaic acid is a multi-functioning compound that is highly effective in treating acne, rosacea, dull skin and hyperpigmentation and melasma, thanks to its antioxidant, anti-inflammatory, anti-keratinizing and antibacterial capabilities.
+Azelaic acid is a multitasking compound that is highly effective in treating acne, rosacea, hyperpigmentation and melasma.
+This is due to its antioxidant, anti-inflammatory, antikeratinizing and antibacterial capabilities.

 - Katsambas A, Graupe K, Stratigos J. Clinical studies of 20% azelaic acid cream in the treatment of acne vulgaris.
 Comparison with vehicle and topical tretinoin.
 Acta Derm Venereol Suppl (Stockh).
 1989;143:35-9. doi:10.2340/000155551433539